 Jean Rhys, Quartet

 Penelope Fitzgerald, The Blue Flower, a novel about the 18th century German poet Novalis.
 It doesn’t end happy.
-Think Goethe’s Werther
+Think Goethe’s Werther.

 David Sedaris, Barrel Fever, so funny, it had me in constant stitches.